When will schools have students back in classrooms?

 Will students be in classrooms for regular session or some type of hybrid model?

 To maintain 6 feet of physical distancing in classrooms which limits the risk of transmission, students will be on a hybrid model we refer to as Plan B2.
 Generally, this means that students will be divided into two groups per class, with each group containing approximately half of the students in the class, attending on an AM or PM schedule four days a week.
-All teachers will spend Fridays doing preparation to ensure successful asynchronous learning on days students are not with their teacher.
+All teachers will spend Fridays providing virtual instruction and doing preparation to ensure successful asynchronous learning at times when students are not with their teacher.
+Secondary schools generally have periods 1-3 on Monday and Thursdays and periods 4-6 on Tuesday and Wednesdays with in-person instruction in the morning and Distance Learning instruction in the afternoon.

 Will there be 6-feet physical distancing at school?

-Yes, in Plan B, all classroom desks will be 6 feet apart.
-When students are lined up, they will be 6_feet apart in line.
-During athletic activities 6-feet physical distancing will be maintained when doing structured activities.
+Yes, in Plan B, all classroom desks will be 6 feet apart and 6 feet from the teaching area.
+When students are lined up, they will be 6 feet apart in line.
+During athletic activities, 6-feet physical distancing will be maintained to the greatest extent possible and when doing structured activities.

 Will temperatures and screening be taken at school each day?